ACEsuit/mace-jax/README.md

   (`adam`, `amsgrad`, `sgd`), `--lr`, `--weight-decay`, `--scheduler` (`constant`, `exponential`, `piecewise_constant`), and `--lr_scheduler_gamma`.
   These bind directly into the gin optimizer helper, mirroring the Torch CLI.
+- **Foundation models** can be pulled directly via the same interface as Torch MACE.
+Use `--foundation_model small` (or `medium`, `large`, `small_off`, …) to download and initialize from the released checkpoints, or pass a custom path.
+  The CLI adjusts the cutoff, learning-rate defaults, and multihead finetuning knobs just like `mace run_train`.

 #### `mace-jax-train-plot`